 Regardless of the quantity of CBD you take, there’s no chance it will reach a level where it is lethal.
 When we say this we are talking specifically about high quality CBD products.

-It is always worth making sure that you are only buying CBD infused products from reliable suppliers.
+It is always worth making sure that you only buy CBD products from reliable suppliers.
 When a CBD oil is labelled as containing only trace amounts of THC, you want to be sure that this information is true.

-Your supplier should give proof of the quality of their product alongside test results from an independent laboratory to ensure that you can use their product with confidence.
+Your supplier should easily be able to prove the quality of their product and provide test results from an independent laboratory to ensure that you can use their product with confidence.

-If the THC content of a product is more than the legal limit or the product has some other substances that are not on the label, it could pose a danger to your health whether you overdose on it or not.
+If the THC content of a product is more than the legal limit or the product has some other substances that are not on the label, it could pose a danger to your health whether you overuse it or not.

 Due diligence and buying your CBD products from reliable vendors is essential to ensuring the quality of your CBD experience.

 Although there is certainly a “too much” when it comes to taking CBD, the odds of reaching these dangerous levels are extremely slim.
 Even if a user did reach these limits their experience, whilst unpleasant, would not be fatal.

 Many CBD users like to push the upper limits of CBD use, seeking stronger experiences and longer lasting effects.
 Despite this it is always a good idea to set an upper limit to CBD use.

 The FSA’s recommended limit of 70mg per day is a specific amount designed to allow for a full experience and effective CBD routine whilst minimising potential side effects.
 However you like to take your CBD, it is a limit that should be followed with diligence.